Urap-Nanotech-Energy-Storage-2025/Capacitor-Modeling/README.md

  - Thermal analysis
  - Other

-Feel free to edit as needed
+Feel free to edit as needed.
 Several files are taken from nandandiwan's nanotech-capacitor repo who previously worked on the electric field sim